operepo/ope_documentation/README.md

 The goal here is to create a tool where we can package apps that can be easily copied to a USB drive, then pushed to a server in the offline environment.

-This project consists of building and staging of apps, easy deployment into facilities, and offline laptops that students can take back to their unit to continue their school work.
+This project consists of building and staging of apps, easy deployment into facilities, and offline laptops that students can take back to their unit to continue their school work in a secure manor.

 # Project Goals